mpostol/TP/ExDataManagement/StructuralData/README.md

 - selection of data that meets a certain criterion
 - processing only preselected data locally

-In the case of external data repositories, we have no alternative to this scenario.
-However, in practice, it also turned out that such an approach is a good scenario when operating on local in-process data gathered the working memory of the program.
+In the case of external data repositories, we have no alternative to deploy this scenario.
+However, in practice, it also turned out that such an approach is a good scenario when operating on local in-process data gathered in the working memory.

 ## See also